 He was seen with his son, Charlie, during the 2021 PNC Championship as they competed as a father-son duo.

-They participated together again in 2022, and Tiger Woods returned to real competition in 2023 at the Genesis Invitational after his 2022 was marred by more injury problems.
-He did play in three majors in 2022, only to struggle mightily, and he and Rory McIlroy got crushed by Justin Thomas and Jordan Spieth in The Match.
+They participated together again in 2022, and Tiger Woods returned to real competition in 2023 at the Genesis Invitational after more injury problems marred his 2022 play.
+He did play in three majors in 2022, only to struggle mightily, and he and Rory McIlroy lost by a large margin to Justin Thomas and Jordan Spieth in The Match.

 Tiger Woods, along with his father, launched the TGR Foundation in 1996 with hopes of helping young people by giving them the tools and support that they need to discover their interests, enhance their knowledge, and build their own paths.